ember-learn/guides-source/guides/release/upgrading/editions.md

 To sum it up, the new mental model is that the "wrapping" element is just like any other element in your template, and you interact with it in exactly the same way.
-This means that when converting a classic component to a Glimmer component, you will need to add the wrapping element that was there previously to the template (unless it was a tagless component, e.g. `tagName: ''`).
+This means that when converting a classic component, you will need to add the wrapping element that was there previously to the template (unless it was a tagless component, e.g. `tagName: ''`).